sahithyasridhar/fa18-523-65/project-report/report.md

 graphically represents this correlation between review text and star rating given by user.
 One important result is that we got p value less than 0.001.
 Meaning, the results are highly significant and that they are very unlikely to have occurred by chance.
-Review classification such as ‘useful’, ‘cool’ and ‘funny’ has negative correlation with review emotions.
+Review classification such as 'useful', 'cool' and 'funny' has negative correlation with review emotions.
 This is likely because people might have used ironic language while providing review for a business.
 All results for linear regression analysis are shown in Table.
 1.